Peter Siddle: More Test matches (2014–2016)

 Siddle became a victim of the Australian selectors' changing policy, focusing more on outright pace than consistent line and length, resulting in him being dropped from the team when he started to lose some of his bowling speed in early 2014.
 Siddle had lost weight over the last two years, making it difficult for him to bowl as fast as he had previously, so when Australian coach Darren Lehmann emphasized the importance of him bowling at speeds of around 140 kmph, he worked hard to rebuild his frame and improve his pace.
 There were again critics who blamed his weight loss and slower bowling on his diet, but Siddle blamed it on the fatigue associated with bowling regularly for long periods of time.
 No longer a regular part of the Test team, Siddle lost his contract with Cricket Australia in early 2015.

-Siddle signed to play for Nottinghamshire in 2014, making himself available for all of the LV County Championship and 50-over matches, but not the Twenty20s.
-In July 2014, he played for the Rest of the World side in the Bicentenary Celebration match at Lord's.
+Siddle signed to play for Nottinghamshire in 2014, making himself available for all of the LV County Championship and 50-over matches, but not the Twenty20 matches.
+In July 2014, he played for the Rest of the World team in the Bicentenary Celebration match at Lord's.

 Siddle started to make a comeback to Test cricket in 2015, being brought into Australia's team for the 2015 Ashes series.
 He subsequently became a regular part of the Australian bowling lineup due to the retirement of Mitchell Johnson and an injury to Mitchell Starc.
-He played enough Test cricket to get himself back on a Cricket Australia contract, but in February 2016 he again had stress fractures in his back.
+He played enough Test cricket to get himself back on a Cricket Australia contract, but in February 2016, he again had stress fractures in his back.
 As a result, he was sidelined for most of 2016, with a likely implication being that he had played his final Test match.

 Despite the stress fractures in his back keeping him out of cricket for most of 2016, Siddle still retained his contract with Cricket Australia for the 2016–17 season.
 He returned from injury in October to play for Victoria in three one-day games and a Sheffield Shield match and was selected to play another Test match against South Africa at the WACA.
 He had bowling figures of 1/36 and 2/62 in the two innings, as Australia lost the match by 177 runs.
-This looked like being his final Test match for Australia, as he was dropped from the side for the second Test with a back injury.
+This appeared to be Siddle's final Test match for Australia, as he was dropped from the team for the second Test with a back injury.
 During this summer, the Australian selectors worked on reshaping their bowling attack by focusing more on youth and outright pace, which left Siddle off of their radar moving forwards.